satopian/poti-kaini-EN/README.md

-# POTI-board Kai Ni-EN
+# POTI-board EVO-EN

 ![paintmode](https://user-images.githubusercontent.com/44894014/115989856-5a94af00-a5fb-11eb-9cf9-79f31a387c46.png)

-This is a project to translate [POTI-board改二](https://github.com/satopian/poti-kaini/) into English.
+This is a project to translate [POTI-board EVO](https://github.com/satopian/poti-kaini/) into English.

 [POTI-board Kai official website](https://pbbs.sakura.ne.jp/poti/?en=on) English.